About Special Education and Childhood Education

-Special education teachers are in demand, and jobs nationwide are expected to increase by 6 percent through 2024, according to the Bureau of Labor Statistics.
+Special education teacher jobs nationwide are expected to increase by 6 percent through 2024, according to the Bureau of Labor Statistics.
 The median annual salary for special education teachers in the United States is just over $55,000.

 In addition to teaching, our special education graduates may serve individuals with disabilities in different capacities such as behavior specialists, job coaches, or direct support specialists.

 Some of the specialty areas that exceptional education graduates pursue:

 - Autism Spectrum Disorders

 - Early Childhood Intervention

 - Hearing Impairment

 - Multiple Disabilities